Hot accretion onto spiral galaxies: the origin of extended and warped HI discs: Introduction

 This paper is organised as follows.
 In section \ref{sec:hotinflows}, we review previous results on the properties of hot rotating CGM inflows that are aligned with the disc, and provide analytic expectations for the misaligned case.
 In section \ref{sec:sim}, we introduce our numerical simulation setup of a misaligned hot and rotating CGM.
 We present the results from our simulations and establish the formation of warps under the paradigm of misaligned hot inflows in section \ref{sec:res}.
-In section \ref{sec:discussion}, we discuss the implications and predictions of our work, and in section \ref{sec:conclusion}, we summarize our key results.
+Finally, we discuss the implications and predictions of our work in section \ref{sec:discussion}, and we summarise our key results in section \ref{sec:conclusion}.